linikerunk/voxus-invest/README.md

 ✔️ Interactive documentation with OpenAPI (swagger)
 ✔️ Documentation with Redoc
 ✔️ JWT authentication
-✔️ Asynchronous database layer (both Postgres and SqLite)
+✔️ Asynchronous database layer (both MySQL and SqLite)
 ✔️ Database Migrations
-✔️ Dockerized application
 ✔️ Micro-services with front-end with React to consume back-end

 ---